vafagh/ODBC-Migration/README.md

 - `main_script.py`: The entry point for the script that handles the migration process.
 - `db_operations.py`: Contains helper functions for connecting to databases, creating MySQL tables, and migrating data.
+- `table_mappings.json`: Stores the mapping of ODBC source tables to MySQL destination tables.
 - `.env`: Configuration file containing database connection credentials and other settings.
+- `.gitignore`: Ensures sensitive files like `.env` and `table_mappings.json` are not tracked by Git.
 - `requirements.txt`: Lists all Python dependencies.

 ## Setup